sureshg/ExoQuery/README.md

 ### Update

 The update statement is similar to the insert statement.
-You can use the `set` function to set the values of the columns you want to update and typically you will use `param` to set SQL placeholders for runtime values.
+You can use the `set` function to set the values of the columns you want to update, and typically you will use `param` to set SQL placeholders for runtime values.
 Use a `.where` clause to filter your update query.
 ```kotlin
 val joeName = "Joe"